Welcome to the Spine and Neck Service

 In addition to the useful information about the spine that we have included on this page, you can also download our helpful information leaflets, and learn more about pain with educational videos (below).

 NHS Choices also has a useful interactive guide on back pain

-The spine, also known as your back bone is a strong and flexible column of bones (called vertebra) that run from your skull to your pelvis.
-Your spine allows your body to bend and twist and provides protection to the spinal cord and nerves.
+The spine is a flexible column of bones (called vertebra) that run from your skull to your pelvis.
+This is a very strong structure, it allows your body to bend and twist, and provides protection to the spinal cord and nerves.

 What does my spine look like?

 The spine is divided into several sections, the neck (cervical spine), middle back (thoracic spine), lower back (lumbar spine), back of the pelvis (sacrum), and tail bone (coccyx).

 Between each of the vertebra in your spine are pads of tough connective tissue (intervertebral discs) that cushion your spine, absorb shock and allow movement.
 The joints of the spine (facet joints), which allow the spine to perform a wide range of movements are formed where the vertebra sit on top of one another.